dalesgit/wiki-vim/pages/Epiphany 7 final.md

 Wait?
 What?

 It happened to me with regard to the first reading just this week.
 Always before I had heard that as a lesson about a family finally being reunited.
-There’s all the drama that went before with BROTHERS against BROTHERS and dreams that got you into jail and out of jail .
+There’s all the drama that went before with brothers against brothers and dreams that got you into jail and out of jail .
 The reversal of destiny and all that good stuff.

-But what I realized just this past couple of weeks is that the Joseph passage really an Old Testament version of what we call the parable of the Good Samaritan.
+What I realized just this past couple of weeks is that the Joseph passage is also an Old Testament version of what we call the parable of the Good Samaritan.
 Reading the great Saga of Joseph, at the time of the passage we heard today, Joseph has become fully Egyptian.
 He is a stranger, a foreigner to his biological brothers.
 Egyptians and Canaanites had a long history of not getting along.
 But as we heard today, Joseph recognizes these strangers and beggars from a foreign land as **family**.

 > Oh my, strangers and beggars are actually family.